Index To All Six Sections

 1) The Importance of The Oceans

-In the first place we have to ask which sea John was referring to.
-After all there are plenty to choose from... the Pacific, the Atlantic, The Mediterranean, the Dead Sea - the list is a long one.
-Or was he by any chance speaking about the oceans in general?
-This is not very likely because about 70 percent of the Earth's surface is covered by water most of which is in the oceans.
-They cant all suddenly turn into dry land because the oceans are the heart of the planet - a vital part of the ecosystem that the Father Himself created.
+In the first place we whether John was referring to a particular sea.
+After all there are plenty to choose from - the Pacific, the Atlantic, The Mediterranean, the Indian Ocean, etc. etc. The list is a long one.
+It is very unlikely that John was speaking about the oceans in general simply because about 70 percent of the Earth's surface is covered by water most of which is in the oceans that are quite literally the heart of the planet - a vital part of the ecosystem that the Father Himself created.

 The Supreme Creator certainly knew what He was doing.

-The oceans produce much of the oxygen we breathe and absorb much of the carbon dioxide we produce.
-They are an important food source, and play a key role in the hydrologic cycle and because they so effectively transfer heat from the equator to the poles, they play a major part in regulating the climate.
+Not only do the oceans produce much of the oxygen we breathe and absorb much of the carbon dioxide we produce, but they are an important food source.
+They also play a key role in the hydrologic cycle and play a major part in regulating the climate because they so effectively transfer heat from the equator to the poles.
 And there is more.
-Not only do they provide food and influence climate and weather patterns, but the seas form an important part of the carbon cycle, which is the movement of carbon as it is recycled and reused throughout the biosphere.
+Not only do they provide food and influence climate and weather patterns, but the seas form an important part of the carbon cycle - the movement of carbon as it is recycled and reused throughout the biosphere.
 This sequence of events is key to making the Earth capable of sustaining life.
 As NASA says

 The ocean plays a vital dominant role in the Earth's carbon cycle.
 The total amount of carbon in the ocean is about 50 times greater than the amount in the atmosphere, and is exchanged with the atmosphere on a time-scale of several hundred years.
 At least 1/2 of the oxygen we breathe comes from the photosynthesis of marine plants"

-2) The Oceans and Everything In Them Were Pronounced "Good"
+2) The Father Pronounced The Oceans and Everything In Them As "Good"

 In the Genesis account of creation, we are told that on the fifth day God declared the sea and the creatures in it to be good, just as He did with the cattle and creeping things and beasts of the earth created the next day.